People may have chronic medical conditions, along with substance abuse.

 For instance, many disorders that are the result of substance abuse, like hypertension, may resolve to a great extent when the person gets control of substance abuse and can maintain their abstinence.

 However, all conditions should be addressed if the client is treated holistically.

 The bottom line is that no one should use a pre-existing medical condition as an excuse not to go to rehab.
 It is very common for individuals with substance use disorders to have comorbid medical conditions and co-occurring mental health disorders.

-Because the initial step in the treatment of any substance use disorder is for treatment providers to perform a thorough assessment of the person’s functioning, any medical or psychological issues that need to be addressed will be identified and treated along with the substance abuse issue.
+The initial step in the treatment of any substance use disorder is for treatment providers to perform a thorough assessment of the person’s medical and psychological health.
+Pressing medical concerns will be identified and treated along with the substance use disorder.

 Most rehab facilities can treat these conditions.
 If they can’t, they will refer the client to an appropriate provider.